Statutory sick pay eligibility and entitlement

 Linked SSP period

-If an employee returns to work after SSP, then goes onto SSP again within a certain period, it's a linked period of SSP.
-This occurs when the employee begins another SSP absence lasting four days or more, within eight weeks of the last period ending.
+If an employee returns to work after SSP, then goes onto SSP again within eight weeks, it's a linked period of SSP.

 When you use the SSP function in Sage 50 Payroll to process a linked period, your software automatically calculates this correctly.